-We found the pool a plus.
-During the hot summer days it was definitely an added value to cool down in the pool during the hottest hours of the day.
+We found the pool area a huge bonus.
+During the hot summer days it’s definitely a benefit to cool down in the pool during the hottest hours of the day.

 Discovering Savannah was perfectly possible on foot.
 We were able to park our car in the valet parking of the hotel.

-The Alida is located in the middle of historic district of the city of Savannah right on the famous River Street.
-The Alida was the ideal base for us to discover the city.
+The Alida is located in the middle of historic district of Savannah right on the famous River Street.
+This hotel was the ideal base for us to discover the city.
 We were able to reach the most important sights on foot.

-One of my most favorite activities in Savannah is strolling down River Street.
-The name of the street already explains the location a bit, namely alongside the river Savannah.
+One of my most favorite things to do in Savannah is strolling down River Street.
+The name of the street already explains the location.
+This street is situated alongside the river Savannah.
 What makes this street so special?
-That was, for me, definitely the unique and cozy atmosphere.
-When I first walked in this street a couple of years ago I felt a warm and recognizable feeling and I now felt this again.
-I think this is definitely one of the most cozy cities I have ever visited.
-I cannot immediately point out for what reason.
-Perhaps the historical warehouses, artisanal shops and cobblestone street just reminded me of my hometown of Ghent.
+For me, that’s definitely the unique and cozy atmosphere.
+When I first walked in this street a couple of years ago I felt a warm and recognizable feeling and this time I felt this again.
+I think this is definitely one of the most cozy cities I have ever visited in the States.
+I can’t immediately point out for what reason.
+Perhaps the historical warehouses, artisanal shops and cobblestone street just reminded me of my hometown Ghent.

-Something we didn’t have time for, and I secretly wanted to do, was a river cruise in a traditional Mardi Gras radar boat.
+Something we unfortunately didn’t have time for, and I secretly wanted to do, is a river cruise in a traditional Mardi Gras radar boat.

-Do you like a morning walk?
+Do you like early morning walks?
 Then I advise you to walk to Forsyth park, about 20 minutes from The Alida.
 I thought it was wonderful to explore the oak tree-lined avenues in and around the park and enjoy the stunning Victorian architecture.
-This is one of the most instagrammable places in Savannah.
-Wanna discover more instgrammable locations, then you should definitely check out these stunning photo spots in Savannah.
+This is definitely one of the most photogenic places in Savannah.
+Do you want to discover more beautiful photography locations?
+Then you should definitely check out these stunning photo spots in Savannah.

-If you want to get out of town for a while, consider visiting the Wormsloe plantation.
+If you want to explore outside Savannah as well, then you should consider visiting the Wormsloe plantation.
 This location is approximately 20 minutes by car from The Alida.
 At the entrance you have to pay an entrance fee of 10 USD per person to enter the domain.
-For more info, take a look at the website.

 The most impressive thing about the plantation was the long driveway with huge massive overgrown oak trees.
-The actual plantation consists of ruins that weren’t so impressive.
-On the site there are also a few cool hiking trails where we could enjoy the beautiful nature of the Deep South.
+The actual plantation consists of ruins.
+Those weren’t so impressive.
+On the domain there are also a few cool hiking trails where you can enjoy the beautiful nature of Georgia.

 Savannah is also the perfect base to explore more of Georgia.
 Discover more epic thing to do in Georgia right here.

 Jan and I greatly enjoyed our first joint Savannah experience.
-If we could go back sometime, we would definitely opt for a stay at the Alida.
+If we could return, we would definitely opt for a stay at the Alida again.